 Rock Mountain Bible Camp Health & Safety Plan

-The health and safety of our guests and campers is our priority.
+The health and safety of our guests, campers, and staff is our priority.
 That is why we will comply with the CDC & PA DOH guidelines for mitigating the spread of COVID-19.
-Below are the standards that have been released to inform our decision about safely operate our camp, campground, and retreat center in the green phase of re-opening in Pennsylvania.
+Below are the standards that have been given to enable us to safely operate our camp and campground in the green phase of re-opening in Pennsylvania.

 - PA STATE LAW GREEN PHASE:

 - KEY PRINCIPLES INCLUDE

 - Rock Mountain will operate at 50% occupancy or less, depending on the primary use of specific spaces and/or facilities.

 - CDC & DOH guidance for social distancing, universal masking, and facility cleaning will continue to be followed.

 - Spaces used for “religious services” (spaces whose primary use are gospel-centered ministry, Biblical education, and/or spiritual enrichment) are exempt from the DOH gathering limits.
 In order to honor the principles of physical distancing, we commit to operate these spaces at 40% occupancy.